patternfly/patternfly-react/packages/react-core/src/components/Menu/examples/Menu.md

 If you want to initially render only a certain number of menu items within a large menu, you can add a "view more" menu item with a callback passed into its `onClick` property that will render additional menu items.

 In this example, 3 additional menu items are revealed each time the "view more" option is selected, with a loading icon simulating a network call to fetch more items.
-Once all items are visible, the "view more" link disappears.
+After all items are visible, the "view more" link disappears.

 ```ts file="MenuWithViewMore.tsx"
 ```